Facebook says service hindered by lack of local news

 “It affirms the fact that we have a real lack of original local reporting,” said Penelope Muse Abernathy, a University of North Carolina professor who studies the topic.
 She said she hopes the data helps pinpoint areas where the need is greatest, eventually leading to some ideas for solutions.

 Facebook doesn’t necessarily have the answers.
-“Everyone can learn from working together,” said Ann Kornblut, director of news initiatives at the company.
+“Everyone can learn from working together,” said Anne Kornblut, director of news initiatives at the company.

-The company plans to award some 100 grants, ranging from $5,000 to $25,000, to people with ideas for making more news available, said Jimmy O’Keefe, product marketing manager for “Today In.”
+The company plans to award some 100 grants, ranging from $5,000 to $25,000, to people with ideas for making more news available, said Josh Mabry, head of local news partnerships for Facebook.

 That comes on top of $300 million in grants Facebook announced in January to help programs and partnerships designed to boost local news.